 |Whole wheat bread (1 slice)||1.1 mg|

-The leading cause of poisoning for children is ingestion of iron supplements.
+The leading cause of poisoning for children is the ingestion of iron supplements.
 Store your vitamins out of children’s reach and request childproof caps at the pharmacy.